hero-header

 Here is what you need to know:

-• The deadline to submit an income declaration varies every year, but it is generally between April and June.
-Every year, this deadline is extended for a few more days, but this is only announced a couple of days before the deadline.
+• The deadline to submit an income declaration varies every year, but it is generally between March to July.
+Every year, this deadline might be extended for a few more days, but this is only announced a couple of days before the deadline.
+Please make sure to contact an accountant so not to miss any deadline.

 • You can only do it online by accessing the online TAXISnet platform.